 Modern technology has provided us with so many helpful resources to assist us with money management.
 Online budgeting tools will categorize your expenses, learn and predict your spending habits, alert you when you’re getting close to your spending limit in a certain category, and the list goes on and on.
 Of course, it’s still important for you to be aware of what you bring home and what you spend, but digital tools and apps can take a lot of time and guesswork out of budgeting day today.

-Mint – Mint has long been hailed as one of the best digital budgeting and money management tools out there.
+Mint has long been hailed as one of the best digital budgeting and money management tools out there.
 Plus they were one of the first.
 It’s free, easy to use, automatically categorizes your purchases from multiple checking accounts and credit cards, and offers investment tracking, goal setting, and a mobile app.

 Compared to Mint, PocketGuard is a bit more simplistic in that it limits you to tracking your credit union/bank transactions only; however, if that works for your purposes, it is certainly easier to set up and connect than some other tools.
 It also has a feature which allows you to track individual bill categories to find ways to save.

-All of these tools are great at keeping you organized and on track with your money, but what about those unexpected expenses, like an unplanned vet bill, or a necessary car repair?
+All of these tools are great at keeping you organized and on track with your money.
+But what about those unexpected expenses, like an unplanned vet bill, or a necessary car repair?
 Here are some tips you should consider implementing into your budgeting process (which can also be added into your online budgeting platform):

 Create a separate savings account for the money you may need unexpectedly.
-Some refer to this as an emergency savings account, but no matter what you call it, be strict with yourself about what you use it for.
+Some refer to this as an emergency savings account.
+But no matter what you call it, be strict with yourself about what you use it for.
 Set up an automatic transfer from each of your paychecks into this account.
-Even as little as $20 a month can really add up over time, giving you the funds you need when you find yourself with a hefty bill from the electrician or maintenance guy.
+Even as little as $20 a month can really add up over time.
+This gives you the funds you need when you find yourself with a hefty bill from the electrician or maintenance guy.